Zsh prompt updates

 There was however one annoying thing.
 I store my entire home directory

-, but I don’t want to see git information about it all the time.
+in git, but I don’t want to see git information about it all the time.

 So I created the following function to detect if my the current git